a11y-resources/AX-List/index.md

 <br><br>
 ___

-# Resources mentioned in my survey and some more:
+# Resources mentioned in my survey and some more

 (Resources with * and comment indicate either that the ressource is not yet in it's final version or that is is quite old.)